The ceremony should serve as the base camp of a mountain, but far too many people treat it like the peak

 The world if full of tangled, complex issues that need time and cooperation to sort out.

 Last night, I was reading a story online that mentioned the woman that was the CEO of the first organization in which I worked after college.
-As I fell down a rabbit hole of reading associated articles, it mentioned her successor, the woman that had been the VP of Finance when I was there – in other words, my boss’s boss.
+As I fell down a rabbit hole of reading associated articles, it mentioned her successor, the woman that had been the VP of Finance when I was there –Continue reading “What Could Have Been: Lessons and Regrets from My First Job”

 I’m a bit of a snob when it comes to things I enjoy.